Design Divas: The Women Who Rule Polish Design

 3. Czesława Frejlich

 Czesława Frejlich is the author of many catalogues and books on design which have also been published abroad.
 Since 2001, she has been the editor-in-chief of 2+3D ─ the most influential Polish design magazine, which influenced a whole generation of designers.
-The book Out of the Ordinary: Polish Designers of the 20th Century edited by Czesława Frejlich is a great read for those who would like to find out more about Polish design – it includes essays written by twenty-one writers on thirty-nin3 prominent Polish designers of the 20th century.
+The book Out of the Ordinary: Polish Designers of the 20th Century, edited by Frejlich, is a great read for those who would like to find out more about Polish design – it includes essays written by 21 writers on 39 prominent Polish designers of the 20th century.

 4. Agnieszka Jacobson-Cielecka